-Solingen, Germany, has long been recognized as a prominent knife crafting center.
-The craftsmen located there have developed a long-standing reputation for producing high quality knives.
-In addition, Puma Knives has long been a part of this German tradition of producing fine quality cutlery.
+Solingen, Germany, has long been recognized as a skilled craftsmen center.
+The craftsmen located there have developed a long-standing reputation for producing high-quality knives.
+In addition, Puma Knives has long been a part of this German tradition of producing fine-quality cutlery.

-Thus, the Puma Bowie knife is a fine example of this German tradition it features an overall length of 11 1/2” with a 6”, California Clip Point blade made from 440C stainless steel with a hollow, saber grind hardened to 57-60 Rockwell.
+Thus, the Puma Bowie knife is a fine example of this German tradition it features a total length of 11 1/2” with a 6”, California Clip Point blade steel made from 440C stainless high carbon steel with a hollow, saber grind hardened to 57-60 Rockwell.

-In addition, this knife also features a stainless steel bolster with a single quillion and full-tang with naturally dropped, stag antler, handle slabs and it includes a fine quality leather sheath.
+In addition, this type of knife also features a stainless steel bolster with a single quillion and full-tang with naturally dropped, stag antler, and handle slabs and it includes a fine quality leather sheath.

 Occasionally, you would run across a special store that has a display of German-made Puma knives.
 Thus, just like every other budding knife aficionado, I too would spend countless minutes staring at those cases until I was forcefully dragged away by a parent.
 But, I never forgot the Puma Bowie knife and I have always wanted to own one ever since.

-Plus, with a16.0 to 18.0 % Chromium content, this steel is highly corrosion resistant.
-In addition, as a compliment to the fine steel blade, the Puma Bowie features handle slabs made from the antlers of the wild stag (similar to some of these small sized EDC blades) which are formed via a meticulous manufacturing process to make this knife a truly unique, one-of-a-kind hunting tool.
+Plus, with a 16% to 18% Chromium content, this steel is highly corrosion-resistant.
+In addition, as a compliment to the fine steel blade, the Puma Design features handle slabs made from the antlers of the wild stag (similar to some of these small-sized EDC blades) which are formed via a meticulous manufacturing process to make this knife a truly unique, one-of-a-kind hunting tool.

 The said process goes this way: